 - Tower Shields – Spearmen and Skirmisher line receive an additional 2 pierce armor.

 Lithuanians are threatening, whether on open or closed maps, hybrid or even water maps.
-They thrive when when given the chance to boom and collect relics.
-Although they are played preferably in the late game, they have a lot going for them in the early game due to a bonus 150 food, which assists in aggression or in playing defensively.
+They thrive when given the chance to boom and collect relics.
+Although they are played preferably in the late game, they have a lot going for them in the early game due to a bonus 100 food, which assists in aggression or in playing defensively.
 This extra food can allow aggression in the form of a 19 population scout rush, or with the fastest drush in the game.
 Hera (professional Age of Empires 2 player) shares this drush build order with Spirit of the Law in the following video.

 Lithuanians have a superior defensive ability in the mid-game.
 Their trash moves faster, their Leitis is cheap and ignores armor, their monasteries work faster, allowing for monk defence and they become even more defensive when Hill Forts is researched, as they then benefit from additional range at their town center.
 Lithuanians gain a power spike upon collecting relics, as their cavalry become oppressive with the extra attack.

-Lithuanians struggle to keep up with civilizations such as Aztecs, Vikings, Celts or Khmer; their only economic bonus of the additional food does not lend to a healthier economy, but rather to the ability to deal damage and snowball a lead.
+Lithuanians struggle to keep up with civilizations such as Aztecs, Vikings or Khmer; their only economic bonus of the additional food does not lend to a healthier economy, but rather to the ability to deal damage and snowball a lead.
 As a result, if Lithuanians are trying to take relics and boom towards their post-imperial strength, they will always be at a disadvantage to strong economic civilizations.
 Without access to at least two relics, Lithuanians struggle to field any strong options.
-In this scenario, Leitis are a better choice than Paladin, as they are cheaper to field and to mass, unless it is difficult to create the castles for production purposes.
+In this scenario, Leitis are a better choice than paladin, as they are cheaper to field and to mass, unless it is difficult to create the castles for production purposes.

 Have you got some thoughts about how else Lithuanians can be played?
 Let us know; shoot us a comment!